 Before the technological revolution, consumers’ purchasing decisions were based on the salespersons’ guidance and recommendations.
 But now, consumers conduct extensive research before the purchase and are equipped with data-driven knowledge which makes them much smarter in their experiences, while providing retailers with the possibilities to better understand consumers’ needs.

 Moreover, the current pandemic has forced significant shifts in shopping behavior, and brick-and-mortar retailers have been backed into a corner.
-But even before the COVID-19, retail stores were undergoing a rapid transformation, and their closings were caused by dramatic changes in consumer preferences: online shopping.
+But even before COVID-19, retail stores were undergoing a rapid transformation, and their closings were caused by dramatic changes in consumer preferences: online shopping.
 According to Coresight Research, a global advisory firm in retail, more than 9,300 stores were closed in the US in 2019.
 In 2020, statistics represented a record of 12,200 U.S. closed stores ravaged by pandemics.

 Nowadays, to sustain a dominant competitive market position in the retail sector, businesses have to shift their shopping paradigms and transit into new levels of big data in retail and e-commerce solutions.
 In the last few years, the retail market conditions have changed significantly which caused retailers to struggle with new challenges and adapt to the new ecosystem in order to ensure long-term survival and consumer surplus.
 McKinsey’s predictions are optimistic: retailers powered by big data can increase their operating margins by more than 60%.
 Indeed.